lightning-uq-box/lightning-uq-box/docs/index.md

 # Lightning-UQ-Box

 Welcome to the lightning-uq-box documentation page.
-Finding your way around.
+Our goal is to give you both intuition of how different UQ-Methods work and demonstrate how you can apply these methods in your research or projects.

 ## Table of contents